SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 ## User Management

-To learn deeply about user management's I would recommend you to read the arch wiki.
+To learn deeply about user management I would recommend you to read the arch wiki.
 For now, I'll create a user with root privileges so that I don't have to stay in root.
-Later after installing KDE plasma desktop, I can mange users in the system setting, so, for now let's create a user.
+Later after installing KDE plasma desktop, I can manage users in the system setting, so, for now let's create a user.

 ```bash
 useradd -m -G wheel arch